-- Press button (D) [TEST] while both the indoor unit address and the address of the LOSSNAY units to be interlocked are displayed to enter the interlock setting. - Interlock setting can also be made by bringing up the LOSSNAY address in the indoor unit address display window and the indoor unit address in the interlocked unit address display window.
+- Interlock setting can also be made by bringing up the LOSSNAY address in the indoor unit address display window and the indoor unit address in the interlocked unit address display window.

 If registration is successfully completed, the two displays as shown on the left will appear alternately.
 If the registration fails, "88" will blink on the display.

+will blink on the display.
 (Indicates that the selected address does not have a corresponding unit.)